 Iron looks simple on a supplement facts panel, but in a gummy it's a different animal.
 You're not dropping an ingredient into an inert capsule—you're putting a reactive mineral into a warm-processed, moisture-containing, polymer-based system that keeps evolving after it's made.
 That's why iron gummies can be perfect at release and then slowly change in taste, color, or chew as the months go by.

-The most overlooked concept in iron gummy development is what I call active drift: iron doesn’t just “exist” in the gummy.
-It can interact with acids, flavors, colors, and the gelling network over time.
-If the formula and process aren’t designed around that reality, stability becomes a guessing game.
+The concept that trips most teams up is what I call active drift.
+Iron doesn't just sit in the gummy—it interacts with acids, flavors, colors, and the gel network over time.
+If your formula and process aren't built around that, stability becomes a guessing game.

 The real challenge: “active drift” inside a gummy matrix

-Gummies are complex systems-part confection, part dosage form.
-They typically include gelatin or pectin, sweeteners/syrups, acids, flavors, and colors, and they retain enough moisture to keep the matrix mobile at a microscopic level.
-Iron is reactive in that environment, and small shifts can become big problems later.
+Gummies are complex systems—part confection, part dosage form.
+They typically include gelatin or pectin, sweeteners, acids, flavors, and colors.
+And they hold enough moisture to keep the matrix mobile at a microscopic level.
+In that environment, iron is reactive.
+Small shifts become big problems down the road.

 Acids can make iron more “active” than you planned